Skip to main content

 Making Gunbot Accessible from Anywhere

-1. Port Forwarding: Open port 3001 on your router to allow external connections.
+1. Port Forwarding: Open the configured port (e.g., 3001) on your router to allow external connections to your server.

-2. Firewall Settings: Configure your firewall to allow traffic on port 3001.
+2. Firewall Settings: Configure your server's firewall (Windows Firewall, ufw on Linux, macOS Firewall) to allow traffic on the configured port.

 Verification and Troubleshooting

-Restart Gunbot and verify that you can access it via https://yourdomain.com:3001.
+Restart Gunbot and verify that you can access it via https://yourdomain.com:PORT (replace PORT with your configured port, e.g., 3001).
 If you encounter issues accessing your Gunbot through the domain, verify that your DNS settings are correctly configured and that the SSL certificates are properly set up.
 Additionally, check that your VPS or local firewall settings allow traffic on the necessary ports.
 Common issues include incorrect file paths in configuration files and blocked ports on your network.

 Conclusion